Calibrating Your Grill Or Smoker With Dry Runs

 1) Read my article on 2-zone setups.
 1) Turn one burner on high and leave the others off.
 Put the thermometer probe above the hot burner and close the lid.
 When the temp stabilizes, write down the temp and how long it took to stabilize.
 Then move the probe above the cold burner furthest away and record the temp.
 If you have three or more burners, add one burner at a time and take measurements at different dial settings.
 Keep fiddling until you figure out how to get to 225°F and 325°F on the indirect side.
 Measure the temp on the upper grate too.

 2) Now check for hotspots.
+On a piece of paper draw the cooking surface of your grill, roughly to scale.
+Divide it into quadrants by drawing a line down the middle of both sides.
 Buy a loaf of white bread.
-Turn all burners to medium, close the lid, and let the temp stabilize.
+Turn all burners to medium, close the lid, and let the temperature stabilize.
 After about 15 minutes place the bread on the grill in a grid, with about 1 or 2" between them.
 Move quickly or have someone help you.
 Close the lid and don't open it unless you smell burning.
-After about 10 minutes, open the lid and quickly flip them.
+Open the lid and quickly flip them.
 You will see that your grill has some hotspots.
 Take a picture and print it for future reference.
 Finish toasting the bread, make some sausage gravy, and chow down.

 3) Repeat the tests with a water pan as described in my article on the best setup for a gas grill.
 A water pan above the burners is a great way to stabilize heat and add humidity to the oven.
 Humidity alters heat transfer, dehydration of the food, and mixes with combustion gases and improves the flavor.
 If you have a gas grill with only one burner, you need to master this setup.
 But you should really consider upgrading to a multiburner grill.
 It gives you much more versatility.